jonbnewman/mobx-store-provider/docs/motivation.md

 - Answer:

-  **There is no library/API to use mobx-state-tree models in React Function Components**.
+  **There is no library or API to use mobx-state-tree in React Function Components**.

 - Long answer: